Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Device Identification and Message Decoding

 \subsection{Overall Framework}

-Based on the previous description of robust bin detection, the active device can be reliably estimated whenever it is hashed to a singleton frequency bin regardless of the delay.
-Once a device index is estimated, its contribution to the connected bins can be canceled out, which may result in more singleton bins.
-For example, in Fig.~\ref{fig:bipartite2}, device 1 is first detected from the singleton bin 0 and its values are subtracted from bin 2.
-Then bin 2 becomes a singleton bin and device 2 can be detected from it.
+Once a device index is estimated based on a singleton, its contributions to all its connected subcarriers \DG{are} canceled out, which may result in new singleton subcarriers.
+For example, in Fig.~\ref{fig:bipartite2}, device 1 is first detected from the singleton subcarrier 0 and its values are subtracted from subcarrier 2.
+Then subcarrier 2 becomes a singleton subcarrier and device 2 can be detected from it.
 There is, however, one challenge.
-The DFT values from each device at a bin depends on its delay due to \eqref{eq:Ak} .
-We need to estimate the delay in order to perform successive cancellation.
-The second subframe is used for this purpose.
+The DFT values from each device at a subcarrier depends on its delay due to \eqref{eq:Akb}.
+We need to estimate the delay using subframe 3 of the received signal in order to perform successive cancellation.